This Grade II* listed building is set in the stunning Snowdonia National Park, with a history dating back to the 13th century.

 The interior has been refurbished with the historical character of the house kept firmly in mind.
 Period features can be found throughout - such as panelled walls and timber framing - while various family portraits, antiques, and memorabilia collected by the owners over 200 years add to the unique character of Llanfendigaid.
 There are two reception rooms: one with a TV and the other housing a collection of books.
 Both have comfortable seating and a wood burning stove.
 The dining room has a large table which seats 16 guests, while the fully equipped kitchen provides the ideal catering setting for large groups.
-The house has nine bedrooms which can sleep up to 17 guests in total: four super king, one standard double, three twin rooms, one single bedroom, and two cots (one with its own room).
+The house has nine bedrooms which can sleep up to 18 guests in total: four super king, one standard double, two twin rooms, one triple bedroom, one single bedroom, and two cots (one with its own room).
 There are also two-family bathrooms and three WCs.

 The house is surrounded by a gorgeously maintained acre of private garden, which includes its very own BBQ and outdoor dining area.
 In the summer months this is the perfect setting for some al fresco dining.
 There are also a further three acres of shared ground on the estate for guests to explore.